 In this article, we’ve done the initial work for you by identifying five awesome page builder plugins that will make your life easier.
 Let’s check them out!

-Although it’s a premium-only option, Visual Composer is pretty cheap considering its feature set.
+Although it’s a premium-only option, the WP Bakery builder is pretty cheap considering its feature set.
 This powerful, flexible page builder is popular enough that it’s built into thousands themes (though we think our theme Total is cream of the crop).
 It will work with any theme you choose, however, and it makes customizing from the front or back end a streamlined experience.
 Visual Composer offers a ton of design options, and it’s extendable – so it’s a solid option for developers.